Our Final Invention

 Our Final Invention: Artificial Intelligence and the End of the Human Era is a 2013 non-fiction book by the American author James Barrat.
 The book discusses the potential benefits and possible risks of human-level (AGI) or super-human (ASI) artificial intelligence.
-Those supposed risks include extermination of the human race.
+Those risks include extermination of the human race.

+A second edition with an additional preface was published in 2023.
+While happy that, 10 years of AI development later, many researchers have come to warn and write along Our Final Inventions alarm raising on potential risks, he concludes that preface saying "he is frightened" as the previous 10 years also witnessed the proliferation of self-improving AIs based on LLM released uncontrollably in the public domain by greedy "tech bros CEOs".

 Summary

 James Barrat weaves together explanations of AI concepts, AI history, and interviews with prominent AI researchers including Eliezer Yudkowsky and Ray Kurzweil.
 The book starts with an account of how an artificial general intelligence could become an artificial super-intelligence through recursive self-improvement.
 In subsequent chapters, the book covers the history of AI, including an account of the work done by I. J. Good, up to the work and ideas of researchers in the field today.

 Throughout the book, Barrat takes a cautionary tone, focusing on the threats artificial super-intelligence poses to human existence.
 Barrat emphasizes how difficult it would be to control or even to predict the actions of something that may become orders of magnitude more intelligent than the most intelligent humans.